CoWinkKeyDinkInc/Movie-Pack/README.md

 A Minecraft resource pack to assist in Minecraft Machinima's.

 Some Changes in the resource pack
-- Beacons, command blocks, gold blocks and other blocks animate!
+- Beacons, command blocks, gold blocks, gold ore and other blocks animate!
 - Clearer water.
 - Bits added from TiggyLi's and Plastix's resource pack.
+- Explosions are full colour!
+- Sun and Moon are rounder!
 - Even more!

 Other stuff that you may add, are in the Extra Resources folder, these details